Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 You have the option to adjust that default behavior for each device, either with the Expert Partitioner in the installer, or via AutoYaST.

 This change does not affect upgrades or any other scenario in which the mount points are already defined in /etc/fstab.
-Only newly created mount points are affected, such as during the installation of a new system, or creating new partitions on running systems.
+Newly created mount points are affected, such as during the installation of a new system, or creating new partitions on running systems.

 13.4 Checking partition unlock status using server-side commands Edit source